lsst-dm/dmtn-020/index.rst

 <sec-sprinting>` are defined before the sprint starts.

-Note that there is no relationship enforced between the SP total estimated for the epic and the sum of the SPs of its consituent stories.
+Note that there is no relationship enforced between the SP total estimated for the epic and the sum of the SPs of its constituent stories.
 It is therefore possible to over- or under-load an epic.
 This will have obvious ramifications for the schedule.
 See :ref:`sec-cycle-value` for its impact on earned value.